countable-web/open-source-corporation/admin/MEETINGS.md

   * Our calendar is the source of truth regarding meeting times, attendees and cancellation status.
 All updates to meeting times go directly in the calendar.
   * Meetings start on time and stop on time.
 If someone is late, start without them.
   * Anyone who is late should notify the team in advance of the meeting so they can proceed.
+  * When meeting with external stakeholders, book 50 minutes meetings generally (or 25) so there are 5 mintues for the team to discuss how the meeting could have been better.

 ### Clarity of Purpose at Meetings
   * The purpose and agenda of the meeting must be clear, and listed in the meeting event details on the calendar.